voldikss/vim-translator/README_EN.md

 **Note**: this option is only available in NeoVim

-This plugin has set syntax highlight for the popup window by default.
+This plugin has already set syntax highlight for the popup window by default.
 But you can also specify your own highlight color

 Here is the example on which you can just change the color value of each item: